man-swi/DecorIQ/README.md

-# RoomCraft LLM: AI-Powered LLM Shopping Agent
+# DecorIQ: AI-Powered LLM Shopping Agent

 **RoomCraft** is an AI-powered LLM agent designed to assist customers in exploring, booking, and calculating shipping costs for furniture products.
 Built using Mistral AI, LangChain, LangGraph memory and OpenCage API, RoomCraft provides a seamless shopping experience by offering product details, handling customer queries, and calculating delivery estimates.